Freight Australia XR class

 The XR class are a class of diesel locomotives built by Freight Australia & Pacific National at the South Dynon Locomotive Depot.

 History

-Between 2002 and 2006, Pacific National rebuilt six X class locomotives with engines cascaded from G class locomotives, larger radiators, and a new cab to provide better driver visibility.
+Between 2002 and 2006, Pacific National rebuilt six X class locomotives with engines cascaded from G class locomotives, larger radiators, and a new cab resembling a stock standard GT26 (spartan cab) with only 2 windows to provide better driver visibility.
 The first six (XR550 - XR555) were converted from X38, X35, X40, X33, X34 and X32 respectively.
 A seventh (XR556) was planned to be converted from X36 but never eventuated.

-A further three (XR557 - XR559) were built in 2004/05 by Freight Australia's successor, Pacific National, as new-builds.
+A further three inspired by XR555 (XR557 - XR559) were built in 2005/6 by Freight Australia's successor, Pacific National,with minor iterations to comply with regulations as new-builds.Just like XR555,these units have enlarged side windows and front windows, mufflers, and sound proofing shields.
 The class are mechanically similar to the later XRB class B units.

 In 2020, several were placed in storage due to a poor grain harvest.
-As of November 2024 all are in service on BG except for XR555 (Stored with mechanical failure) & XR559 which is on SG.
+As of November 2024 all are in service on BG except for XR555 (pending scrapping due to sudden catastrophic mechanical failure) & XR559 which is on SG.
 XR class locomotives are common on Tocumwal container traffic.